jacksonwilliams/azerothcore-wotlk/modules/mod-loot-box/README.md

 # ![logo](https://raw.githubusercontent.com/azerothcore/azerothcore.github.io/master/images/logo-github.png) AzerothCore

-## mod-loot-box
+## mod-winzig

 ### Description
-Based on [Genshin Impact](https://genshin.mihoyo.com/en/), provides a module and instructions to create a loot box, custom currency, and custom NPC.
+Based on [Genshin Impact](https://genshin.mihoyo.com/en/), provides a module and instructions to create a loot box, custom currency, and custom NPC that also acts as a reagent vendor.

 ### How to use ingame
 1. Acquire currency